Planning Fieldwork at Bodega Marine Laboratory and Bodega Marine Reserve

 - For additional information, see Bodega Marine Laboratory and Reserve Policies & Procedures.

-- If your research requires space at Bodega Marine Laboratory, you will need to complete an application through the BML & BMR Use Application.
+If your research requires space at Bodega Marine Laboratory, you will need to complete an application online.

 - Arrangements can be made for desk, bench or general work space through Al Carranza, 707-875-2016.